Guilds & Groups

 CGOA is a not-for-profit educational organization dedicated to promoting the art of crochet.
 CGOA provides a forum through which crocheters of all levels can learn and share in an environment that provides education, network resources and a national standard to for quality, art and skill of crochet.
 Here are some of the benefits of membership in the Crochet Guild of America:

-- Crochet! magazine six times annually — free with membership
+- Crochet! magazine four times annually — free with membership

 - Chain Link Crochet Newsletter